 What is considered early orthodontic treatment?
 Why is it ideal to detect developmental and orthodontic issues in children when they are young as opposed to entering their teen years?
-Our BC and Alberta orthodontists explain why early intervention is optimal for most kids.
+Our BC orthodontists explain why early intervention is optimal for most kids.

 What is early orthodontic intervention?

 About 60% of facial development takes place for children before they reach 4 years old.
 By age 12, that number increases to 90%.
 This makes early childhood (ages 5 to 11) a critical time for development.
 So important, in fact, that the Canadian Association of Orthodontists recommends that every child see an orthodontist before age 7 for an initial assessment and early orthodontic intervention, if required.